The 4-Dimensional Light Bulb Theorem: From double tubes to single tubes

-We will show that an isotopy of $A$ transforms $\mA$ to $\mA'$ with the same $A_1$ but with the double tubes $\lambda_1, \lambda_2$ eliminated.
-The proposition then follows by induction on the number of double tubes.
+We resume the proof of the Proposition.
 To start with we consider another model for a double tube as shown in Figure 6.1.
+See Remarks \ref{figure 6.1} i) for further explanation of this figure.

 \begin{remarks} i) Fixing an orientation on $M$ and $G$ our sign conventions determine an orientation on $A_1$ and hence $A\cap A_1$ as well as the orientations on $A$ near the ends of a double tube associated to $\lambda_i$.
 The orientation near $g_i$ is induced from $A_1$ and the orientation on $T(\gamma_i)$ is determined from the fact that $\epsilon(\gamma_i)=1$.
 Similarly, for the $b_i$ end of the double tube, except that $\epsilon(\beta_i)=-1$.
 Therefore, by Remark \ref{two vs four}, up to isotopy, there are two rather than four, ways of constructing a double tube associated to $\lambda_i$.
 Representatives are shown in Figures 6.1 a) and b).